 When you launch a cluster on Amazon EMR, you specify the size and capabilities of the virtual servers used in the cluster.
 This way you can match the virtualized servers to the processing needs of the cluster.
 You can choose virtual server instances to improve cost, speed up performance, or store large amounts of data.

 For example, you might launch one cluster with high storage virtual servers to host a data warehouse, and launch a second cluster on virtual servers with high memory to improve performance.
 Because you are not locked into a given hardware configuration as you are with physical servers, you can adjust each cluster to your requirements.
-For more information about the server configurations available using Amazon EMR, see Choose the Number and Type of Instances.
+For more information about the server configurations available using Amazon EMR, see Plan and Configure EC2 Instances.

 Amazon EMR supports several MapR distributions.
 For more information, see Using the MapR Distribution for Hadoop.

 When you launch a cluster using Amazon EMR, you have root access to the cluster and can install software and configure the cluster before Hadoop starts.
 For more information, see (Optional) Create Bootstrap Actions to Install Additional Software.

 You can manage your clusters using the Amazon EMR console (a web-based user interface), a command line interface, web service APIs, and a variety of SDKs.
 For more information, see What Tools are Available for Amazon EMR?.

 You can run Amazon EMR in a Amazon VPC in which you configure networking and security rules.
 Amazon EMR also supports IAM users and roles which you can use to control access to your cluster and permissions that restrict what others can do on the cluster.
 For more information, see Configure Access to the Cluster.